ezgiturali/Book-Analysis/README.md

 # Book Analysis
- Frequency and sentminet analysis of Lewis Carroll and Mark Twain books.
+ Frequency and sentiment analysis of Lewis Carroll and Mark Twain books.